ngeorgiev/gemeinwohl-oekonomie/README.md

 ### Contribute to the source code
  * Fork, improve it and send a pull request.

+## Integration
+ * Due to the modular architecture, the interactive matrix can be integrated easily in other projects

+### Change the data
+In order to change the data, you:
+* can change any files within the matrix data files: https://github.com/sinnwerkstatt/gemeinwohl-oekonomie/tree/master/app/scripts/data/matrix
+* should run ```grunt build``` to update the JS templates.
+This will update the file ```app/scripts/data/gwoe-indicators-data.js``` with the new matrix data.

 ## Learn more
  * Visit the official [Gemeinwohl-Ökonomie website](http://www.gemeinwohl-oekonomie.de/).